-Cupping therapy is becoming more popular and you may have even seen a massage therapist utilize it, but cupping is actually part of the traditional Chinese medical system.
+Cupping therapy is becoming more popular and mainstream.
+You may have even seen a massage therapist utilize it, but cupping is actually part of the traditional Chinese medical system.
 In this practice, Dr. Gaffney uses fire cupping with glass cups, which gives the best results.

 How does cupping work?

-- Fire quickly placed inside the cup sucks out the oxygen and the cup is quickly placed on the skin, this creates a suction of the skin and tissues into the cup
+- Fire that is quickly placed inside the cup sucks out the oxygen and the cup is quickly placed on the skin, this creates a suction of the tissues into the cup

 - This creates a unique negative pressure effect

 - The cup creates a bruise which triggers local increased blood circulation, muscle oxygenation, and tissue healing